Restaurant reviewers, anonymity, and the (non-?)wisdom of crowds — February 8, 2010

 Automatic memoization: cleverness to solve the wrong problem

 This is the first time in my career that I’ve used JavaScript extensively, so I’m trying to learn some best practices.
-A few people have recommended Crockford’s [book: JavaScript: The Good Parts], so I picked it up.
+A few people have recommended Crockford’s JavaScript: The Good Parts, so I picked it up.
 While skimming through it looking for something else, I ran into his description (on page 44) of using memoization (essentially, caching) to speed up the computation of certain functions.

 The example people always use here — and Crockford is no exception — is the Fibonacci sequence.
 The shortest way to implement it is recursively.
 As Crockford points out, the recursive solution doesn’t scale: the number of recursive calls necessary to compute the nth Fibonacci number is proportional to the nth power of the golden ratio.
 (From what I can see, the constant of proportionality converges very rapidly to about 1.11803.
 That number must have some special name.)
 I’ve coded both versions up in Python; the recursive version keeps track of how many function calls it had to make.